Dreamy sofabord af restmateriale

-Since we acted a little too quickly and threw out the old coffee table before we had received the new one, and the new one also did not live up to expectations, we had to get creative 🪚
+Since we acted a little too quickly and threw out the old coffee table before we had received the new one, and the new one also did not live up to expectations, we had to be creative 🪚

 First you draw your top plate and your shelf.
 Both parts are sawed out with the jigsaw.
 Next, you saw the poster tubes to the desired lengths.
 Our one leg is 45cm.
 Note that the two legs by the shelf are 1.5cm shorter, which is the thickness of the MDF board.

-Before proceeding with the table, I chose to test how the composition worked best, if the legs were the same length and whether the shelf should be under the table or stick out from the table.
+Before proceeding with the table, I chose to test how the composition worked best, whether the legs were the same length and whether the shelf should be under the table or stick out from the table.
 You can turn both plates lengthwise, crosswise and upside down, so there are countless combination possibilities.

 I chose to prime and paint the table before putting it together.
 Then there was less brushwork.
 The paint was also leftover, so I managed to paint the table green before deciding it had to be purple.
 Furthermore, I also changed my attitude to the look of the table, and therefore turned one plate over.
 Next, I glued the legs and boards together with wood glue.
 Wood glue should preferably be under pressure, so place something heavy on afterwards.
 Be sure that the paint is properly dry so that you don't risk having to paint again.